DURABLE RESPONSE RATES THROUGH 5 YEARS1,2

 Outcomes were analyzed descriptively

-• Note that the SOTYKTU arm of PSO-2 had forced re-randomization of half of the PASI 75 responders at Week 24; these patients are not included in this analysis, as they were no longer under continuous treatment1,2,5
+• Note that the SOTYKTU arm of PSO-2 had forced re-randomization of half of the PASI 75 responders at Week 24; these patients are not included in this analysis, as they were no longer under continuous treatment1,3,6

-LTE STUDY DESIGN1,5,6
+LTE STUDY DESIGN1,6,7

-POETYK PSO-LTE is an ongoing, open-label, long-term extension trial that enrolled participants from the Phase 3 POETYK PSO-1 and PSO-2 trials.
+POETYK PSO-LTE is an ongoing, open-label, long-term extension trial that enrolled participants from the phase 3 POETYK PSO-1 and PSO-2 trials.
 All patients in PSO-1 and PSO-2 were eligible to enter the LTE trial after 52 weeks of treatment, regardless of initial treatment.
 At the start of the LTE (Week 52), 1221 patients were blindly switched from SOTYKTU, apremilast, or placebo to open-label SOTYKTU 6 mg once daily.
-Primary endpoints are incidence of adverse events and serious adverse events.
+Primary endpoints are an incidence of adverse events and serious adverse events.
 Key secondary endpoints are sPGA 0/1 and PASI 75.

-ADDITIONAL PIVOTAL TRIAL DATA1-3
+ADDITIONAL PIVOTAL TRIAL DATA1,3,4

 Select key secondary endpoints: